1. A FALSE POLICE REPORT

 Question #3:

-How did Maura Larkins find out that Robin Donlan and her brother
+How did Maura Larkins find out that Robin Donlan and her brother were

-of Labor Code section 432.7 against her?
+Code section 432.7 against her?

 Answer:

-Robin Donlan and her friends had a habit of sitting at a particular
+Robin Donlan and her friends had a habit of sitting at a particular table in the

-parents, administrators and fellow teachers.
-Ms. Donlan also had a
+fellow teachers.
+Ms. Donlan also had a habit of talking very loudly.

-One day Maura Larkins was working at the copy machine in the
+One day Maura Larkins was working at the copy machine in the next room, and

-next room, and heard Ms. Donlan telling two co-workers about
+heard Ms. Donlan telling two co-workers about what her brother had done.

 Answer:

-The answer lies in the dysfunctional clique culture that dominates
+The answer lies in the dysfunctional clique

-many schools--starting with Castle Park Elementary School.
+schools--starting with Castle Park

-This unhealthy teacher culture contributes considerably to the
+This unhealthy teacher culture contributes

-cheated out of the good educations that taxpayers are paying for.
+be cheated out of the good educations

 Chula Vista Elementary School District